-- · conduct an independent inspection of the property for the benefit of any party - conduct an independent investigation of the buyer's financial condition - · independently verify the accuracy or completeness of statements made by the seller, buyer, or any qualified third party.
+- · conduct an independent inspection of the property for the benefit of any party - · conduct an independent investigation of the buyer's financial condition - · independently verify the accuracy or completeness of statements made by the seller, buyer, or any qualified third party.

 General Information: Each real estate office has a supervising broker or branch broker who is responsible for the office and the affiliated licensees assigned to the office.
-Below are the names of the licensee providing this brochure, the supervising/branch broker, and the real estate company.
+Below are the names of the licensee providing this brochure, the supervising branch broker, and the collectate company.

+A Constant

+Licensee Buyer/Seller Acknowledgement Date

+Sudduth Realty, Inc.

-Buyer/Seller Acknowledgement Date Buyer/Seller Acknowledgment Date
+Firm V Buyer/Seller Acknowledgment Date